TTMordred/MinePath_RPG/TROUBLESHOOTING.md

 - Cannot play despite successful login

 **Solutions:**
-1. Connect your wallet using `/connectwallet`
+1. Connect your wallet using `/connectwallet` or `/connectwallet qr`
-2. Complete the verification process
+2. Follow the on-screen instructions to complete the connection
 3. Check if the server requires wallet connection (`require-wallet-login: true`)
 4. Verify your wallet is connected to the correct Solana network